Learn to embrace who you are, as you are while building your forever active lifestyle. Start here.

 Even though MDA's are setup to be easy to exceed, there's still going to be times where you can't hit them.
 That's why setting weekly goals with enough wiggle room is so important.
 Just commit to hitting each MDA goal at least a certain number of times per week.

 Four is a great number, it gives plenty of slack and you'll start thinking of yourself as the fitness dynamo you are after exceeding your weekly goals every week for a couple months.
 What happens if you're not exceeding your goals?
 That's right!
 Scale them back a bit.
-Now, exceeding goals is great, but you want results.
-Let's talk about how to make sure you're getting those.
+Let’s talk about planning, executing and adjusting from week-to-week.

 Every two or four weeks "you decide which" take a waist measurement, progress photos and get on the scale.
 Do all three so that one isn't being seen as more important than the others.
 Here's the "why" for each: